paulasilvatech/Mainframe-AI-Modernization/docs/12-agent-based-modernization/README.md

 - Knowledge transfer between human experts and AI agents
 - Collaborative refinement of modernization approaches

+## Prerequisites

+Before implementing the agent-based architecture described in this chapter, ensure you have:

+- Completed the foundation setup described in Chapter 3
+- Configured your development environment as outlined in Chapter 4
+- Set up GitHub or Azure DevOps integration as detailed in Chapters 6 or 7
+- An Azure subscription with appropriate permissions to create resources
+- Azure OpenAI Service with GPT-4 model deployments configured
+- Familiarity with Python development for Azure Functions

+## Troubleshooting

+If you encounter issues during implementation, refer to these common solutions:

+### Rate Limiting Issues
+- Implement exponential backoff in agent code
+- Reduce the number of parallel agent operations
+- Consider using a higher tier of Azure OpenAI Service

+### Context Length Limitations
+- Implement the chunking strategy described in section 12.3.2
+- Use the KnowledgeRepository to store intermediate results
+- Consider implementing a hierarchical agent approach for extremely large codebases

+### Agent Communication Errors
+- Check service principal permissions for cross-service communication
+- Validate Logic Apps workflow JSON syntax
+- Ensure consistent data structures between agent messages

 ## Summary

 The agent-based approach to mainframe modernization represents a powerful enhancement to your modernization toolkit.
 By leveraging specialized AI agents working collaboratively, you can address the most challenging aspects of mainframe modernization while maintaining control, security, and quality.